Non-citizen suffrage

-Non-citizen suffrage is the extension of the right to vote (suffrage) to non-citizens.
-This right varies widely by place in terms of which non-citizens are allowed to vote and in which elections, though there has been a trend over the last 30 years to enfranchise more non-citizens, especially in Europe.
+Non-citizen suffrage occasionally alien suffrage (US; archaic) is the enfranchisement of non-citizen residents in municipal, regional, or national elections.
+This right varies widely by region, though there has been a trend over the last 30 years to enfranchise more non-citizens, especially in Europe.

-Arguments for
+Arguments

 Non-citizen suffrage can improve political participation.
-Democracies are widely believed to function better when more people vote so the wisdom of the crowd can help make more fully-informed choices.
-Examples in New York, Chicago and Maryland all have shown positive results after immigrants received the franchise in local elections, such as school boards.
+Democracies are widely believed to function better when more people vote, so the wisdom of the crowd can help make more fully informed choices.
+Examples in New York, Chicago, and Maryland have all shown positive results after immigrants were allowed to vote in local elections, such as school boards.

-Universal suffrage means one person, one vote, so if immigrants can't travel to the country of their citizenship (Right of return) or don't have either non-resident citizen voting rights or non-citizen suffrage, the ethics and the legitimacy of the democratic process has been called into question.
+Universal suffrage means "One Person One Vote", so if immigrants cannot travel to the country of their citizenship (Right of return) or do not have either non-resident citizen voting rights or non-citizen suffrage, the ethics and the legitimacy of the democratic process has been called into question.
 Non-citizen suffrage can help non-citizens to export the democratic best-practices to their home country.

-Arguments against

 Non-citizen suffrage creates dual transnational voting which violates political egalitarianism and "One man, one vote" slogan.

 Emigrants can vote in their home country by travelling or through non-resident citizen voting.

-Campaign donations by non-citizens from foreign sources is criticized by some as foreign electoral intervention.
+Donations by non-citizens to political campaigns from foreign sources is criticized by some as foreign electoral intervention.
+For this reason many nations restrict the ability of Non-citizens to contribute to campaigns.

-Non-citizen suffrage reduces the value of citizenship.
-A conflict of interest which decreases cultural assimilation or social integration similar to multiple citizenship is possible.

-Autocratic countries can prevent the democratizing effects of democratic remittances by emigrants.
+Michael Bloomberg argued in an op-ed on NYC's Non-citizen enfranchisement, that it "[…]devalues citizenship." by removing a major incentive for acquiring citizenship, stating: "Voting is a major reason many immigrants seek to obtain citizenship. […] stripping away that incentive won’t help."
+Wishing more immigrants to become citizens; arguing that the route to "[…] citizenship is too slow and too restrictive."

 By region

-David C. Earnest surveyed practice of voting rights for resident non-citizens, concluding that the practice is widespread and the details varied considerably from country to country.
-In another 2003 paper, Earnest compared voting rights for resident noncitizens in 25 democracies, grouping them into six categories as follows:
+David C. Earnest surveyed the practice of voting rights for resident non-citizens, concluding that the practice is widespread and the details varied considerably from country to country.
+In another 2003 paper, Earnest compared voting rights for resident non-citizens in 25 democracies, grouping them into six categories as follows: